lampkicking/sketch-translate-mac/README.md

 # Translate - Sketch plugin
 A sketch plugin to translate copy content into iOS and Android ready locale file.

-To compile the tool
-1. cd sketch-translate-mac
-2. carthage bootstrap --platform mac --use-ssh
-3. compile via Xcode

-To run the Script:
+To run the script:
-1. Get the identifier of the Google Sheet that contains the copy
+1. Get the identifier of the Google Document that contains the copy
-2. Type "main.rb <identifier>"
+2. `ruby main.rb <identifier>`

 ## How it works
 * **Step 1** Manage copy in a Google Sheet